badsyntax/kohana3-examples/README.md

 * So others can learn KO3
 * As a reference

-I don't suggest using these files as a boilerplate project.
+**I don't suggest using these files as a boilerplate project.**

 Have a look around the repository to see the example code.
 Feel free to copy.
+I cannot offer support.

 *Disclaimer:*